schmich/spicy-proton/README.md

 Spicy::Proton.noun(length: 8)       # => "morality"
 ```

 When generating multiple specimens, instance methods are faster.
 The instance keeps the word corpus in memory.
-The instance methods are the same as their static counterparts.
+The instance methods are the same as their class method counterparts.

 ```ruby
 require 'spicy-proton'